ahmadparizaad/WittyWing/PRIVACY.md

-Privacy Policy — Twitter Automation LLM
+Privacy Policy — WittyWing

 Last updated: 2025-11-04

-This Privacy Policy describes how the Twitter Automation LLM Chrome extension ("the Extension") handles data.
+This Privacy Policy describes how the WittyWing Chrome extension ("the Extension") handles data.

 1. Data we collect
 - Gemini API Key: The Extension stores your Google Gemini API key locally in your browser's extension storage (`chrome.storage.local`).
 This key is used only to call Google Gemini APIs from the background/service worker.
 The extension does not transmit the API key to any third-party servers other than Google Gemini endpoints.